Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/PlanningModule/6.3.2/readme.md

-# US 6.2.4
+# US 6.3.2

 ## 1. Context

 As part of the development of the software system, it is necessary to implement user management functionalities within the administrative interface.
-These functionalities are essential to allow on-authenticated users to log in to the system.
+These functionalities are essential to allow administrators to now till what dimension in terms of number of surgeries is possible to ask for the better solution.
+This is the first time this task has been assigned for development.

 ## 2. Requirements

-**US 6.2.4** As a (non-authenticated) Backoffice User, I want to log in to the system using my credentials, so that I can access the backoffice features according to my assigned role.
+**US 6.3.2** As an Admin, I want to know till what dimension in terms of number of surgeries is possible to ask for the better solution

 **Acceptance Criteria:**

-- Backoffice users log in using their username and password.

-- Role-based access control ensures that users only have access to features appropriate to their role (e.g., doctors can manage appointments, admins can manage users and settings).

-- After five failed login attempts, the user account is temporarily locked, and a notification is sent to the admin.

-- Login sessions expire after a period of inactivity to ensure security.
+-  Perform a complexity analysis of the problem to understand to which dimension it is feasible to ask for the better solution.
+Document your results and findings.

 **Customer Specifications and Clarifications:**